zhou-chenxi/dekef/README.md

 - computing density estimates in kernel exponential families using the score matching loss function and the negative log-likelihood loss function,
-- visualizing the density estimate when data are 1-dimensional or the contour plot of the density estimate when data are 2-dimensional, and
+- visualizing the density estimates when data are 1-dimensional or the contour plot of the density estimates when data are 2-dimensional, and
 - assessing the quality of density estimates using the correlation and the mean integrated squared error ([MISE](https://en.wikipedia.org/wiki/Mean_integrated_squared_error)).